Johnny Guitar-1954

 The film turns into a good, old-fashioned adventure, and the cinematography and exterior sets are not bad.

-Besides Emma, there are no other female characters at all (a coincidence?), which is a strange aspect of the film.
-Does one wonder if this was Crawford’s demand? (but I digress).
+There are no other female characters besides Emma (a coincidence?), which is a strange aspect of the film.
+Does one wonder if this was Crawford’s demand?
+(But I digress.)

 The romance between the duo is lackluster, though admittedly, I did feel a rooting factor for them as the final chapter commenced and the pair was in danger.

-The storytelling is only mediocre as I never felt invested in the writing and the entire script feels silly and cheap.
-The story is laid out in a basic way- Vienna is told by (arguably) the leader of the town, Ward Bond, to close up shop and leave town within twenty-four hours or else there will be hell to pay.
+The storytelling is mediocre, as I never felt invested in the writing, and the entire script feels silly and cheap.
+The story is laid out in an introductory way- Vienna is told by (arguably) the leader of the town, Ward Bond, to close up shop and leave town within twenty-four hours or else there will be hell to pay.

-When some of the men rob a bank and plan to depart for California, Vienna is blamed for a sloppy contrived plot device and is set to be hanged.
+When some of the men rob a bank and plan to depart for California, Vienna is blamed for a sloppy, contrived plot device and is set to be hanged.

 The script is not the high point of the film.

-For a gender-bending experience and the fabulous addition of Ms. Crawford, Johnny Guitar is worth a watch, but do not expect a masterpiece in storytelling or to be dazzled by character development.
+Johnny Guitar (1954)is worth watching for a gender-bending experience and the fabulous addition of Ms. Crawford.
+However, do not expect a masterpiece in storytelling or to be dazzled by character development.

 Fans of the classic Western may be disappointed.